emberjs/rfcs/text/0324-deprecate-component-isvisible.md

 start-date: 2018-03-28T00:00:00.000Z
 release-date:
 release-versions:
+  ember-source: v3.15.0

 teams:
   - framework
 prs:
   accepted: https://github.com/emberjs/rfcs/pull/324
 project-link:
-stage: accepted
+stage: recommended
 meta:
   tracking: https://github.com/emberjs/rfc-tracking/issues/22
 ---

 # Summary

 The aim of this RFC is to deprecate the component's `isVisible` property.
 It is not used by Ember internally and left undefined unless manually set.
 It's poorly documented and component visibility it better managed in template space rather than JS.

 # Motivation